 There is no such thing as an average computer user anymore.

 Now, all those assumptions have been shot to hell.
 Users range in age from 1 to 100 and their abilities are all over the place.
-There is no such thing as an average computer user anymore.
-Users are exposed to hundreds of software products and, while surfing the Web daily, they often come across dozens of different interfaces in a single session.
+There is no such thing as an average computer user anymore, just like there’s no such thing as an average person.
+Users are exposed to hundreds of software products and, while surfing the web daily, they often come across dozens of different interfaces in a single session.

 In this environment, “Ease of Use” has to be more than just a sales point—it must become a primary consideration of anyone designing a software product.
 With the exception of highly specialized products, if a product isn’t easy to use, it will fail: most computer users won’t invest the time necessary to master its function—they’ll just move on.
 There are plenty of other sites or products vying for their attention.

 An interface is much more than a set of buttons.
 Navigation, while important, is just a small part of interface design.
 The interface is always a major part of a user’s experience with a website or a piece of software—in some tool applications, it is the user’s only experience with the product.